nogibjj/SiMinL_Week6/README.md

 # SiMinL_MiniProj5

 # Requirements
-Connect to a SQL database
-Perform CRUD operations (Create, Read, Update, Delete) Write at least two different SQL queries
-Grading Criteria
+Design a complex SQL query involving joins, aggregation, and sorting Provide an explanation for what the query is doing and the expected results

 # Purpose
-The purpose of this project is to create CRUD actions using SQLite and Python, and to build an ETL-query pipeline.
-Here, xxx is used as a sample dataset.
-It is converted to a .db file, and CRUD actions are conducted.
+The goal of this project is to create an ETL-Query pipeline utilizing a cloud service like Databricks.
+This pipeline will involve tasks such as extracting data from FiveThirtyEight's public datasets, cleaning and transforming the data, then loading it into Databricks SQL Warehouse.
+Once the data is in place, complex queries like joining tables, aggregating data, and sorting results can be done.
+This will be accomplished by establishing a database connection to Databricks.

 # Preparation
-1. Open codespaces
-2. Wait for container to be built and virtual environment to be activated with requirements.txt installed 3.Extract: run make extract
+wait for container to be built and virtual environment to be activated with requirements.txt installed make an .env file to store Databricks' connection
+extract: run make extract
-4. Transform and load: run make transform_load
+transform and load: run make transform_load
-5. Query: run make query or alternatively write your own query using python main.py general_query <insert query>

-# Sample CRUD Operations
+# Sample Complex Query

-Create: python main.py create_record 'Computer Science' 'STEM' 1500 1200
-Read: python main.py read_data()
-Update: python main.py update_record 1 'Electrical Engineering' 'STEM' 2000 1500
-Delete: python main.py delete_record 1
+# Databricks Screenshot